 Butter is a dairy product made from cream, so it's high in saturated fats and cholesterol.
 Eating a diet high in saturated fats may lead to elevated cholesterol levels, which is a risk factor for cardiovascular disease.
-Experts recommend you keep saturated fat consumption to less than 7 percent of the total fats you eat (should you reduce your saturated fat intake?).
+Experts recommend you keep saturated fat consumption to less than 7 percent of the total fats you eat.

 Margarine is a popular substitute for butter because it is made from vegetable oils that don't have saturated fats.
 They contain polyunsaturated fats that may help lower your cholesterol levels when used in place of saturated fats.
 This sounds like the perfect heart-healthy solution, doesn't it?
 Well, maybe sometimes, but not always.
 Consider several factors if you are switching from butter to margarine: